Police accused of ‘breaking law’ to target sex workers with ‘bullying tactics’

 Exclusive: ‘They like to have the power, especially if they know the girl is scared then they have the upper hand,’ says sex worker

-Police officers have been accused of ignoring the law in order to ‘bully, harass and intimidate’ sex workers.
+Police officers have been accused of ignoring the law in order to “bully, harass and intimidate” sex workers.

 Two letters, sent to police by campaigners and shared exclusively with The Independent, accuse officers of refusing to show warrant cards before raiding sex workers’ premises and declining to identify themselves.